-To ensure that your admission to the Mater is as seamless as possible, please check that the information provided in the eAdmission form is accurate.
-Reviewing key identifiers such as your name, address, and date of birth prior to submitting the form will help our Admissions team ensure our system is current and up to date with your information.
+To ensure that your admission to St Vincent's Private Community Hospital Griffith is as seamless as possible, please check that the information provided in the eAdmission form is accurate.
+Reviewing key identifiers such as your name, address, and date of birth prior to submitting the form will help our Admission team ensure our system is current and up to date with your information.

-Once you have completed the online eAdmission you will receive a confirmation email with additional information to prepare you for your admission.
+Once you have completed the online eAdmission, you will receive a confirmation email with additional information to prepare you for your admission.
 If you are needing to alter any details once submitted, please contact the hospital on 1300 052 602.